Khaeshi/Khaesey_Portfolio/README.md

 The project consists of the following files:

-* `index.html`: The main HTML file containing the resume content.
+* `src`: The main template file containing the resume content.
-* `style.css`:  The CSS file controlling the visual style.
+* `Tailwind.config.js`:  The Tailwindcss configutation file controlling the visual style plugins.
+With this we could inline the css styling.
-* [List other files and their purpose]
+* `public`: contains the picture that are rendered and the only file accessible inn web format
+* `index.html`: the HTML5 render, responsible to display the templates from src
+* `License`: Copyright ownership detail

 ## Copyright

+Copyright © 2025 Khaeshi.
+All rights reserved.
-All content within this resume is protected by copyright and may not be reproduced, distributed, or modified without the express written permission of [Your Name].
+This resume is provided for personal reference only and may not be copied, modified, or redistributed without express permission.